 There is a national exam administered in early May.
 Students who score 3, 4, or 5 may be eligible to earn college credits.
 Each college has their own policy around awarding credit.
 All UNC system schools award some type of credit for a score of 3 or higher.

 Students who pass the course will earn credit.
 What that credit counts for in college will be determined by the Comprehensive Articulation Agreement.

 There is a national exam administered at the end of the year.
 Students who earn passing scores may be eligible to earn college credits.
 Each college has their own policy around awarding credit.

 Cost to Students

 The state of NC pays for the national exam.
 UCPS pays for textbooks.
 There is no cost for students.

 Students are required to pay for textbooks, access codes, or textbook related fees.
 UCPS will reimburse currently enrolled UCPS students up to $50 per CCP course for approved textbooks and online access codes.
 Students facing a financial hardship can contact their counselor for additional options.

 Tuition is paid for by the state of NC.
 There is no cost for students.

-The state of NC pays for the national exam.
+The state of NC pays for the national exams.
 There is no cost for students.